-When a @Typed annotation is explicitly specified, only the types whose classes are explicitly listed using the value member are bean types of the bean.
+When a @Typed annotation is explicitly specified, only the types whose classes are explicitly listed using the value member, together with java.lang.Object, are bean types of the bean.

-In the example, the bean has a single bean type: Shop<Book>.
+In the example, the bean has a two bean types: Shop<Book> and Object.